latolukasz/beeorm-doc/docs/guide/README.md

 someredislibrary.Delete("user:name:" + userNameFromForm)
 ```

-So you should always remember to clear cache when user is deleted.
+So you should always remember to clear the cache when user is deleted.
-But what if someone is trying to log in with name that doesn't exist in database?
+But what if someone is trying to log in with a name that doesn't exist in the database?
-It will always generate query to MySQL table.
+It will always generate a query to MySQL table.
 Because we are caching data only when user is found.
 So we still have a bottleneck.
 You can improve your code and cache special value in redis that
 means "data does not exist":